 The Highschool of the Dead OP is, above all, one hell of a rock song!
 Since we didn’t include any Asian Kung-Fu Generation on this list, this is the song (and band) that comes closest to that feeling of a great Japanese rock band jamming it out over an onslaught of zombie action-horror.
 Kishida Kyoudan and the Akeboshi Rockets perform the Highschool of the Dead OST with a frenetic energy, but plenty of twists to the track let you know this is still a horror OST.
 A slow sadness can creep in it times, pivoting to near panicked peaks in tempo, taking listeners on quite the journey.
 This is a fun standalone piece even without the fond association of top tier zombie carnage.
 The great drumming is the reason why many fans have created their own drum covers, again an argument for the whole anison movement.
 HOTD is mostly a blend of horror, action and fanservice – with both the anime and manga dividing critics and achieving controversial status due to its sexual content.
-For extra fun, check out this excellent live arrangement of the intro:

 11. Monster OP – Grain (Kuniaki Haishima)